NCIL Programme FAQs

 What support can I get with an application?

-Please read the guidance notes which accompanied the application form.
-Should you have further queries, please email dpd@redbridge.gov.uk.
+Please read the guidance notes which accompany the Expression of Interest Form, Stage 2 Application and Small Grants Application forms.
+If you have any further queries, please email dpd@redbridge.gov.uk.

-Can I apply for the same project as another group?
+Can I apply for the same type of project as another group?

 Should there be a project with similar themes/outcomes being run concurrently in Redbridge, you may be asked to collaborate on an application with those existing groups to add value.